 Expats moving to the Bahamas will find a population with a reputation for being charming and hospitable, and always up for a celebration.

-The Bahamas has a small population which is just less than 400,000 people who are predominantly of West African descent, with the rest being mostly being descendants of European and Latin American settlers.
+The Bahamas has a small population of around 400,000 people who are predominantly of West African descent, with the rest mostly being descendants of European and Latin American settlers.